The64thGamer/cheeseepedia/content/zmfk0s21e4us2jj5/content.md

-Chuck E. Cheese's Pizza was exterior signage produced for ShowBiz Pizza Time Inc from January 12th, 1990 to 1995 for the {{< wiki-link "SPT 1980's Remodel Program" >}}.
+Chuck E. Cheese's Pizza was exterior signage produced for ShowBiz Pizza Time Inc from January 12th, 1990 to 1995 for the [SPT 1980's Remodel Program].

 ## Usage